John Bandler—Three Minute Thesis

 In 2018, with Michelle Ogrodnik and Daniel Tajik, he delivered “Clear, Brief, Engaging: Your Thesis in Three Minutes.”
 Watch “Clear, Brief, Engaging: Your Thesis in Three Minutes.”
 An IEEE MTT-S Webinar on “Communicating Your Highly Technical Work to Non-Specialists in Three Short Minutes” was held on March 13, 2018.

 In 2019, with Michelle Ogrodnik and Daniel Tajik, he delivered “Authentic, Engaging, Clear: Your Thesis in 3 Short Minutes.”
 An IEEE MTT-S Webinar on “Engaging Your Non-specialist, Non-technical Listener in Just Three Minutes” was held on March 26, 2019.

 See Bandler’s Lifetime Publications for further relevant articles and more links to videos of recent workshops, seminars, and webinars.

 In 2016, with Erin Kiley, he initiated the inaugural Three Minute Thesis (3MT®) Competition for the 2017 IEEE MTT-S International Microwave Symposium (IMS) open to students and young professionals.
 The competition took place in Honolulu, Hawaii, in June 2017.

-See Bandler’s Lifetime Publications for references to recent, relevant articles and links to videos of workshops and seminars.
+See Bandler’s YouTube channel for workshops and videos relevant to presentations in general and 3MT in particular.
+See Bandler’s Lifetime Publications for references to recent, relevant articles and links to videos of workshops and webinars.

-Last Update: August 18, 2017
+Last Update: August 26, 2021